varymicus/magical-realm/README.txt

 - Your remaining baubles are tracked by a little red number in the bottom corner.
 - The cost of an option is indicated by the bold number to the immediate left of the "Purchase"/"Refund" button.
 - You can hide or show a section by clicking on the title.
+- The generated summary will appear at the bottom of your screen, so you will need to scroll down to see it.

 --REQUIREMENTS--
 A modern browser is recommended.
 This site makes use of JavaScript and CSS.
-No effort has been made to ensure compatibility with Internet Explorer (yet - sorry!).
+No effort has been made to ensure specific browser compatibility (yet - sorry!).
 Use at your own risk.
 This site should function at most resolutions.